This article was originally published on 24/02/2020 and was reviewed and updated accordingly on the above date.

-When a property is unoccupied it’s a prime target for burglars, thieves and vandals – there is an increased risk it could be used as a ‘squat’ or clandestine drug lab, or suffer malicious damage.
+When a property is unoccupied it is a prime target for burglars, thieves and vandals.
+There is an increased risk it could be used as a ‘squat’ or clandestine drug lab, or suffer malicious damage.

-Take this claim as an example: The rental was vacant and was broken into.
+Case in point: The rental was vacant and was broken into.
 The windows, doors and interior were damaged.
 Remaining vacant, there was a second break-in.
 And then a third – this time squatters lit a fire.
 To compound the matter, a storm also passed through causing even more damage to the walls and flooring.
-At the end of the day, more than $30,000 in damage was sustained due to the house being unoccupied.
+The result?
+More than $30,000 in damage was sustained due to the house being unoccupied.

 Risk: preventable damage

-Events that may only cause minimal damage if the property is occupied, i.e. someone is there to look after it, can cause much more serious damage if there’s no-one at home.
-That was the case with this claim: The property was vacant and a water pipe burst in the bathroom vanity.
+Case in point: The property was vacant and a water pipe burst in the bathroom vanity.
 The damage wasn’t discovered until a neighbour noticed water coming out of the property and called the owner.
-Most of the home had been inundated with water and the floors, skirting boards, doors and vanities all had to be replaced – at a cost of $54,500.
+Most of the home had been flooded and the floors, skirting boards, doors and vanities all had to be replaced – at a cost of $54,500.

-If you neglect to tell your insurance provider that your rental is vacant, you could void the policy and leave yourself exposed to the costs if the property is damaged.
+If you neglect to tell your insurance provider that your rental is vacant, you could void your policy and leave yourself exposed to the costs if the property is damaged.